Last updated : July 14, 2025

 Sweating it out in a sauna

-The sauna theory is in hopes drug using employees can sweat all the drugs out of their system… as dehydration sets in if they aren’t careful!
+The sauna theory is in hopes that drug-using employees can sweat all the drugs out of their system.
+Let’s hope dehydration doesn’t set in during the process!

 Exercise